ITotallyExist/Melon-Slabs-Combined/README.md

-##This is an old copdebase, the mod has been split into three parts for easier maintenance, the base mod which adds melon slabs, and two addons which add magic systems
+## This is an old codebase, the mod has been split into three parts for easier maintenance, the base mod which adds melon slabs, and two addons which add magic systems

 ### Lightweight vanilla+ mod for fabric.